rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

-All art was made using a combination of self made svg's, along with svgs from [svg repo](https://www.svgrepo.com) and the [go.dev](https://go.dev/images/) site which where then altered and combined with custom self made assets on [sketch](https://www.sketch.com) and [excalidraw](https://excalidraw.com).
+All art was made using a combination of self made svg's, along with svgs from [svg repo](https://www.svgrepo.com) and the [go.dev](https://go.dev/images/) site which were then altered and combined with custom self made assets on [sketch](https://www.sketch.com) and [excalidraw](https://excalidraw.com).

 ## References